CERG-C/CERG-C/docs/Teaching/CERG/Tephra/Hazard_tephra_exercise.md

 Let's try and forget what we know about the 2021 eruption and put ourselves in this reasoning framework:

-1. We need to assess the hazard associated with tephra accumulation for a future eruption at La Palma.
+1. We need to assess the hazard associated with tephra accumulation for a future eruption along the Cumbre Vieja rift.
-2. Looking at the **GVP** catalogue, we see that most eruptions are **VEI 2**.
-Knowing i) the limitations of the GVP catalogue and ii) that we observed in the field deposits seemingly larger than VEI 2 eruptions, we decide to focus on a **VEI 3** eruption.
+2. From the historical record, most eruptions are **VEI 2**.
+However, since what we observed in the field deposits seems larger than VEI 2 eruptions, we decide to focus on a **VEI 3** eruption.
-3. However, the deposits we observed don't look like **short-lasting, subplinian VEI 3** eruptions.
-We suspect that these eruptions were less intense, and we therefore model an eruption lasting between **3 days to one week** with plume heights varying between **1-5** km.
+3. However, the deposits we observed do not look like **short-lasting, subplinian VEI 3** eruptions.
+We suspect that these eruptions were less intense and longer-lastin.
+We therefore model an eruption lasting between **3 days to one week** with plume heights varying between **1-5** km.
 4. We have **no information** regarding the **grain-size** distribution of the observed deposits, and therefore decide to use an **analogue eruption** to inform us.
 We chose the 2002 eruption of Etna volcano.

-!!! info "Grain size distribution"
+??? info "Grain size distribution"

     For clarity, we haven't touched yet on the concept of **grain-size distribution** or GSD.
 This is an important ESP for tephra dispersal as it controls *how fine* (or *coarse*) the tephra generated at [fragmentation level](Hazard_tephra_modeling.md#model-parametrisation) will be, and therefore will control *how far particles will go*.